Scared. Intimidated. Excited. Nervous. Confident.

 A story from your past.

 Brainstorm a bit about how you have ended up where you are today.
 What were the moments, decisions, failures, successes, that all led you to this point?
 To this person?
 To this partner in life?
-The best vows we have heard all start with an opening story.
+Like the ones found in some of our Raleigh wedding videography, the best vows we have heard all start with an opening story.
 A reason for being with this person for the rest of your life.

 For me, my story was simply the fact that I really, truly did not know what the word love meant.
 How it was felt and perceived until meeting my wife.
 I began my vows with a story about how in 6th grade, a teacher called upon me in class and asked me to define the word “love.”
 My response was superficial, textbook, and based on what I thought she would want to hear.
 However, after later returning home, I sat and thought about that word.
 About how complex and undescriptive it really is.
 How it is a word that cannot be defined but rather felt.
 It wasn’t until meeting Amanda that I really knew what love felt and looked like, which ultimately led me to want to spend our lives together.